 We use our card to pay for everything, then pay it off each month (never paying interest).
 We also use it to collect Qantas Frequent Flyer Points.
 So having a card with the best points was a big thing for us.

 Look at annual fees versus the interest rates to see what it’s really costing you each year.
 Compared to the value of the points you collect as well.

 Going on from my last point, you should be making every dollar you spend work for you.
 So if there is a reward system for the places you shop, then use it!!

-Even something as little as your Priceline card, you could be getting hundreds each year back in rewards to spend on MORE makeup, since your already buying it so much 😉
+Even something as little as your Priceline card, you could be getting hundreds each year back in rewards to spend on MORE makeup, since you’re already buying it so much 😉

-As mentioned, we collect Qantas points and so it’s dictating where we shops for groceries (Woolworths for Everyday Rewards/Qantas Points), petrol, who we fly with and what type of credit cards we have to maximise this!
+As mentioned, we collect Qantas points and so it’s dictating where we shop for groceries (Woolworths for Everyday Rewards/Qantas Points), petrol, who we fly with and what type of credit cards we have to maximise this!

 It also means we shop largely with a credit card so every dollar we spend earns us points.
 I do however only recommend this if you can afford it.
 If you are paying interest on a credit card then it’s never going to be worth it.